tvarnish/sombrero/README.md

 ```

 ### Comments
-If you wish to write a comment in the file, you can use // to indicate that
+Comments can be written within initialisation files, using // to indicate the
-anything after the double forward slash on that line is a comment.
+rest of the text on that line is a comment.
 For example:

 ```
-0,0,0,1.989e30,6.955e8,0,0,0 // An example of a comment
+0,0,0,1.989e30,6.955e8,0,0,0 // An example comment.
-// Another example of a comment
+// Another example comment.
+This whole line is a comment.
 ```

-You can also place any whitespace (except a newline!) between each of the parameters and the commas, if you wish.
+It is also acceptable to place any whitespace characters (except a newline!)
+between each of the parameters and the commas, should you wish.

 ## Output
-The output files generated by the software (in the format
+The output files generated by the software, are stored as
-`./data/bodyData_XX.csv`, where `XX` is the (zero-padded) frame number) follow the same
+`./data/bodyData_XX.csv`, where `XX` is the (zero-padded) "frame" number.
-structure as the initialisation files supplied to the software, as
+These files follow the same structure as the initialisation files described
-described above.
-However, these output files include an additional simulation
+above.
+However, these output files include an additional
-parameters line at the beginning of the file.
+simulation-parameters line at the beginning of the file.
 This line is structured like so:

 ```
 step_number, dt, time_elapsed, body_count